blrobin2/blrobin2.github.io/_posts/2013-08-29-css-part1-typography.md

 ---
 layout: post
-title: "CSS, Part 1: Typography" excerpt:After enough procrastination (and some genuine thought), I talk about CSS, and why I changed it around so much.
+title: "CSS, Part 1: Typography"
+excerpt: "After enough procrastination (and some genuine thought), I talk about CSS, and why I changed it around so much."
 category: web
 ---